End of Life Care Enables Elders to Die at Home with Dignity

 Families are often afraid that dehydration will be painful for the dying.
 The only discomfort however is associated with a dry mouth.
 End of Life dehydration can actually produce a mild euphoria, just like morphine.
 It is okay to offer your Loved One sips of water or juice if they’re alert enough to swallow.
 Once they stop drinking however, just moisten and clean their mouth with swabs and keep their lips lubricated (often people like to suck on ice).

 As your Elderly Loved One becomes less mobile and dehydrated, it’s normal to see cooling of the extremities with skin discoloration (dark purple) and a drop in blood pressure.

-Sometimes the dying will have hallucinations – they may see family, friends or pets who’ve been dead for years who are not there.
+Sometimes the dying will have hallucinations – they may see family, friends or pets who passed away and are not there.
 These have been described as “Nearing Death Awareness” episodes and are not usually frightening for them and do not need to be treated.
 In fact, it can be comforting for the person to describe what they see.

 Sometimes families get distressed by not being able to effectively talk with their Loved One.
 Even though the dying Elder may appear asleep or not responding, he/she can still be aware of what’s going on and hear what is being said.
 It is a good idea to sit and hold your Elderly Loved One’s hand and talk as if they understand you.
 Talk about the past and the good times they have experienced.
 Thank them for the good times and their love.
 Remember hearing is the last sense to go, only say what you want your Loved One to hear.